 In January 1994 the federal government cancelled new long-term investments in social housing.
 The Federation of Canadian Municipalities is asking the federal government for $800 million per year for 8 years.
 After 25 years of having no National Housing Plan, this level of federal government funding is no where near what is required to address the current crisis.

-We need to ask how this increased military spending impacts funding on humanitarian needs, such as low-rental housing, climate change, education, transit, child care, clean water projects, etc. It is our hope that citizens will raise this injustice with candidates of all political parties in the upcoming federal election.
+We need to ask how this increased military spending impacts on funding for humanitarian needs, such as low-rental housing, climate change initiatives, education, transit, child care, clean water projects, etc. It is our hope that citizens will raise this question all political parties.

 Questions We Are Asking

 * What ‘powers’ are operating today in our society that lead us to spend billions on new fighter jets in the midst of a housing crisis, a climate crisis, and so many humanitarian needs?

 If you are interested in exploring these questions with us, please contact us: firstname.lastname@example.org

 Priorities & Choices

 * A basic premise underlying our call for a shift in Priorities is that greatly increased funding is needed to provide low-rental housing for the most vulnerable in our communities.
-As an example, in the city of Edmonton, over 22,000 people pay more than 50% of their monthly income on rent.
-We have endless research on the need for strategies for creating housing.
-What is urgently needed is substantially more Federal dollars!
-Redirecting $100 billion from military spending over 20 years is a good comparison of the additional funding that is required to address the housing crisis being experienced by thousands of people on low incomes.
+Redirecting $100 billion from military spending over 20 years is a good comparison of the additional funding that is respired to address the housing crisis being experienced by thousands of people on low incomes.